One of Pete Carroll’s ‘football soul mates’ says he doesn’t think Seahawks will sign Colin Kaepernick

 Colin Kaepernick met with the Seattle Seahawks last week about their backup quarterback job, and everything seemed to suggest that the two sides would be a pretty good fit.
-For one, Seattle needed a viable backup to Russell Wilson with only Trevone Boykin (who’s been arrested twice this offseason) and Jake Heaps (who was cut twice by the Seahawks last season) on the roster.
+For one, Seattle needed a viable backup to Russell Wilson with only Trevone Boykin (who has been arrested twice this offseason) and Jake Heaps (who was cut twice by the Seahawks last season) on the roster.
 For another, Seahawks defensive end Michael Bennett said Seattle would be “a perfect place” for Kaepernick because the team’s personnel would be so welcoming.

 [Colin Kaepernick is the best fit to back up Russell Wilson.
 Here’s why.]